Fishes (The Bear): Plot

 Approximately five years before The Bear is set to open, Carmy returns from Copenhagen to spend Christmas with his family and friends.
 Present at the Berzatto household are Carmy's mother Donna, his siblings Michael and Natalie, his cousin Michelle and her boyfriend Stevie, Richie and his pregnant wife Tiffany, the Fak brothers Neil and Theodore, Uncle Cicero, and Donna's on-and-off boyfriend Lee.
 Michael and Carmy warn Natalie not to keep asking their mother Donna, a temperamental alcoholic, if she is "okay."

 Donna drunkenly prepares a meal based on the Feast of the Seven Fishes, even though Carmy claims no one ever eats it.
 Michael, Richie, and Stevie tell Carmy that they recently ran into Claire, his childhood crush, and "put in a good word for him."
 Carmy and Michael later have a moment together where Michael reassures his brother that he genuinely wants the best for him.
-Carmy gives Michael a framed sketch of The Bear restaurant, which he wants to open with him.
+Carmy gives Michael a framed sketch of The Bear restaurant that he wants to open with his brother.
+(Note: This same sketch is in the pilot episode at 14:52.)
 Michael is moved by the gift, but displays mental distress the moment Carmy leaves the room.